 - Too much information clutters the internal pages.
 Heavy content could break up with effective use of more modern icons.

 - On bigger screens, the left half of the page bears the burden of the most content whereas the right half of the page is quite bare, leading to a visual imbalance.

 - Halfway down each page, every box seems like the footer and there are too many of those boxes.

 Visualizing, designing and building an online bookstore is a massive task and an evolutionary one as well.
 What we have looked at today in this article barely skims the surface of a project that big.
-But a voluntary exercise like this, where you deconstruct an existing website, allows you to think and learn about how you would begin to start designing one, what obstacles you would face, the design limitations that would arise due to size, speed and demographics of the website and how you would go about tackling issues like that.
+But a voluntary exercise like this, where you deconstruct an existing website.
+It allows you to think and learn about how you would begin to start designing one, what obstacles you would face, the design limitations that would arise due to size, speed and demographics of the website.
+How you would go about tackling issues like that.
 I like to flex my thought process by assigning a random design and development exercise occasionally.
 You might not become an expert at it, but it is amazing how many new things you will learn.
 I hope you have enjoyed this little walk-about through the aisles of Amazon’s online bookstore.